Why do I snore, and should I be worried?

 Your snoring has worsened significantly, or you have recently gained weight.

 These symptoms, taken together, may suggest that snoring is part of a broader sleep-disordered breathing picture.
-A specialist assessment will determine whether further investigation — such as a home sleep study or drug-induced sleep endoscopy — is warranted.
+In many cases, problematic snoring is the first visible sign of obstructive sleep apnoea, a condition that often remains undiagnosed for years.
+A specialist assessment will determine whether further investigation, such as a home sleep study or drug-induced sleep endoscopy, is warranted.

 What does assessment involve?